gdg-x/spaceship/README.md

 # Material Ionic Hybrid GDG App

-This is a pre-alpha app built with the Ionic v2.0 alpha.
+This is a pre-alpha app built with the Ionic v2.0 beta.
 It is still under heavy development.

 ## Table of Contents
  - [Getting Started](#getting-started)